Can You Eat Raw Pizza Dough?

 If you realize your pizza dough is undercooked soon after putting it in the oven, there are a few things you can do to save it.
 First, remove the pizza from the oven and place it on a wire rack.
-Next, turn on the broiler on high for about 2 minutes.
+Next, turn the broiler on high for about 2 minutes.
 Then, place the pizza back in the oven for another 2-3 minutes.
 Finally, remove from the oven and enjoy!

-It’s important to note that if you realize your dough is undercooked after it’s been in the oven for awhile, it’s likely already too late to save it.
+It’s important to note that if you realize your dough is undercooked after it’s been in the oven for a while, it’s likely already too late to save it.
 In this case, you’ll need to start over with a new batch of dough.

 Undercooked pizza dough can be dangerous if not fixed, as it can lead to food poisoning.
 Always make sure your dough is cooked through completely before serving!

-Here are a few tips to fix:
+Here are a few tips to fix this:

 – Replace the dough with a new batch: If you miss your mark on doneness by a few minutes, pop the pizza back in the oven for 10 minutes or so.